pirelaurent/p5_animationFramework/chapters/chap2-scenario.md

 # summary
 A *scenario* cooperate with a *generator* to advance code automatically under a controlled schedule.
 A generator can execute any js code in its current context (whole app, object instance,..) or through its own function parameters.
-### next chapter : basic movement
+### next chapter : shared generator  *scriptJourney*
-One main use of scenarios in graphic design is about movements.
-A specific ready to use generator has been designed in the framework : *scriptJourney*
+We design a generator to automatically change the value of a property in time, according to a trajectory.
+This can be used for **any property of any kind of object**, as long as the property is numeric ( simple or array )
 See **chap3-basicMovement.md**